brufino/interpretAR/README.md

 ## News

 * interpretAR beta version complete!
 Download current version for multi-language speech to text integrated with your mobile camera
-* ASL Voice recognition functional in Unity.
-Integration into Android commencing and expected to role out later this month
+* ASL Voice recognition functional in ANDROID!
+Say the words 'hello' or 'why' to see ASL translation.
+Common error cases and increase in vocabularly commencing.

   Demo version 1.0 release date: Febuary 28th 2019.